Eshan05/ClutterHunter/docs/ProductPlan.md

 Initial catalog candidates:

 - `lfm2.5-thinking:1.2b` as a light on-device candidate.
+- `granite4:1b-h` as the measured light fallback; its installed digest passed all four compatibility scenarios on the prepared machine with Ollama 0.30.7.
 - Qwen 3.5 0.8B/2B/4B variants, with 2B the likely balanced candidate on the
   prepared 8 GB RAM, GTX 1650 machine.
 - `functiongemma` may be noted as a specialized function model but is not eligible